In this post, we are going to define cost per hire, teach you how to calculate it and highlight its value as a key recruitment metric.

 Now that you know how to calculate CPH, it’s likely you want to have a look to see how you compare with the national and industry average.

 The Society for HR Management found that the average amount spent per hire was $4,129.
 However, the CPH for the average executive was more than three times that: $14,936 .
-However, this does not consider many costs associated in calculating the true cost of bad hiring.
+However, this does not consider many costs associated with calculating the true cost of bad hiring.

 Please take the following benchmark figures with a degree of caution.
 They’re useful starting points, but this is data from a great variety of industries.
-The best CPH benchmark data to compare how your recruitment team is doing is by looking at your own company data or by using our free cost of failed hires calculator.
+The best CPH benchmark data to compare how your recruitment team is doing is by looking at your own company data or by using our cost of failed hires calculator.

 Benchmark data from the Society for Human Resource Management :